Skip to main content

 4. Dimension

-Information about your Task dimensions needs to exist in the file.
-The name of this column will entirely depend on how it's set up in Configuration, for example, "Weight" or "Box".
+The file needs to contain information about your Task dimensions.
+The name of this column will entirely depend on how it's set up in Configuration, for example, "Weight" or "Box."

-It is important that your data follows a specific structure to be read by eLogii, meaning that column names need to match the entity names within eLogii, or they need to be mapped to their eLogii counterparts.
+Your data must follow a specific structure to be read by eLogii, meaning that column names need to match the entity names within eLogii, or they need to be mapped to their eLogii counterparts.

 Here is an example of a well-formatted sheet: